-The CPCCLDG3001A Licence to perform dogging is designed for people who want to gain the skills and knowledge required to perform slinging techniques, including the selection and inspection of lifting gear and/or the directing of the crane operator in the movement of the load when the load is out of view of the crane/ operator.
-This course will equip them with the knowledge and confidence to obtain a National High Risk Work Licence Class DG.
+The perform dogging course is designed for people who want to gain the skills and knowledge required to perform slinging techniques, including the selection and inspection of lifting gear and/or the directing of the crane operator in the movement of the load when the load is out of view of the crane/ operator.

 Licensing, Legislative, Regulatory Considerations

 This unit is based upon the National Standard for Licensing Persons Performing High Risk Work and covers the scope of work to demonstrate competency in the application of slinging techniques, selection and inspection of lifting gear and/or the directing of the crane/ operator in the movement of the load.